-Student will utilize what they learn in this unit to choreograph and perform as small piece for their peers.
+Students will utilize what they learn in this unit to choreograph a small piece to perform and teach to their peers.

-Students will (using video or internet) watch a varied selection of cultural dances, then refine and perform one of the cultural dances for the class.
+Activity: Students will (using video or internet) watch a varied selection of cultural dances, then refine and teach one of the cultural dances to the class.

-Unit 6: Choreography
+Unit 6: Advance Choreography